ironbar/pycon-2018-pyelasticsearch/README.md

 The **match** query is of type boolean.
 It means that the text provided is analyzed and the analysis process constructs a boolean query from the provided text.
 The operator flag can be set to or or and to control the boolean clauses (defaults to or).

+The fuzziness parameter allows to deal with mispelling.

 # [Lesson 3](/lessons/Lesson3_Analysis.md)

 # [Lesson 4](/lessons/Lesson4_ExtraCredit.md)